CCSVI Treatment Center

 - Present a diagnosis of MS – a letter from a treating neurologist or other existing documentation from the time of the diagnosis.

 - Provide results from recent (< 30 days) Doppler sonogram and MRI.
-These tests can be taken at Angeles Health Mexico when you arrive if needed.
+These tests can be taken at our facilities when you arrive if needed.

 In some cases when venoplasty does not satisfactory address stenosis, patient may be considered candidates for the balloon with stent protocol.